 Section 138 of negotiable instrument act

-Insufficiency of funds in the account from which cheque is drawn constitutes the offense of dishonor of cheque under Section 138.
-An offense under Section 138 has been created to protect the essence of the act and to honest people should not be harassed.
+Insufficiency of funds in the account from which cheque is drawn constitutes the offence of dishonour of cheque under Section 138.
+An offence under Section 138 has been created to protect the essence of the act and to honest people should not be harassed.
 It is a civil liability which can be converted to criminal liability

-The following are the acts which must be present in order to constitute an offense under section 138:
+The following are the acts which must be present in order to constitute an offence under section 138:

 - Drawing of Cheque